teddyful/teddy-editor/README.md

 ### Build

-To build the configured static site, simply select the button with the Teddy icon found in the toolbar of the Teddy Editor.
+To build the configured site, simply select the button with the Teddy icon found in the toolbar of the Teddy Editor.

 ![The Teddy Editor toolbar](media/teddy-editor-toolbar.jpg "The Teddy Editor toolbar")